Category: Bitties Fae Barrowsgate

 Fich an’ Feech

-Barrowsgate explains the difference between the meanings of “feech”(an exclamation) and “fich” – the latter being the knob on the bottom of a certain variety of French clay pipe.
-Note: the end of this article is missing but an almost identical version appeared two years later in the Mearns Leader.
-It ends with a plea…
+[continues] Barrowsgate explains the difference between the meanings of “feech”(an exclamation) and “fich” – the latter being the knob on the bottom of a certain variety of French clay pipe.
+Note: the end of this article is missing in the original cutting but has been substituted with a scan.
+An almost identical version appeared two…

 -